michelf/php-markdown/Readme.md

 ---------

-If you wish to make a donation that will help me devote more time to PHP Markdown, please visit [michelf.ca/donate] or send Bitcoin to [1HiuX34czvVPPdhXbUAsAu7pZcesniDCGH].
+If you wish to make a donation that will help me devote more time to PHP Markdown, please visit [michelf.ca/donate].

  [michelf.ca/donate]: https://michelf.ca/donate/#!Thanks%20for%20PHP%20Markdown
- [1HiuX34czvVPPdhXbUAsAu7pZcesniDCGH]: bitcoin:1HiuX34czvVPPdhXbUAsAu7pZcesniDCGH

 Version History